Drifting by car, an adrenaline-pumping maneuver for true professionals

 Driving a Supercar on the track: the answers to the most frequently asked questions

-Given that the possibility of driving a real Supercar on the track for a day is an activity that arouses a lot of curiosity, the 4 most frequently asked questions on the subject are collected below, with the relative answers.
+Since the possibility of driving a real Supercar on the track for a day is an activity that arouses a lot of curiosity, below are the 4 most frequently asked questions on the subject, with the relative answers.

 How much does a ride in a Ferrari (or other Supercar) cost in Monza?

-All information on the cost of the Driving Experience is available on the Puresport website, on the page dedicated to the Autodromo Nazionale Monza .
+All information on the cost of the Driving Experiences is available on the Puresport website, on the page dedicated to the Autodromo Nazionale Monza .

 How long does a lap with a Ferrari (or another Supercar) last?